Esa página está disponible también en español.

 Transportes Mepe direct service between San José and Puerto Viejo:

-There is a service for the Caribbean where if you are arriving at the airport, a driver will meet your flight at the airport with your bus ticket already purchased so you are guaranteed a ticket and bring you to the bus terminal in San Jose where you catch your bus.
+There are some third party services who offer prepurchase of tickets.
+The one we have good experience with includes pickup at the airport or area hotels.
+A driver will meet your flight at the airport with your bus ticket already purchased so you are guaranteed a ticket and bring you to the bus terminal in San Jose where you catch your bus.
 To get more information or purchase this service:

 Transportes Mepe Phone Numbers: